as-abhinav/uibootcamp7/README.md

 ```

 Actions can be called by anyone.
-So we create action functions to return new action object each time.
+So we create action functions to return new action object.

 ```js
 // app/actions/handles.js